Tips and tricks for how to install drywall for beginners. Drywall patching and repair can be a DIY project and we are here to share how to do it.

 So, for the purpose of this step-by-step drywall installation, we are showing you a smaller job in our kitchen.
-We took down the upper cabinets in our kitchen as well as the bulkhead and needed to patch drywall where we didn’t have any.
-For us, this felt like a manageable drywall installation project that we could do ourselves.
+We took down the upper cabinets in our kitchen as well as the bulkhead and needed to patch drywall where we didn't have any.
+For us, this felt like a manageable sheetrock installation project that we could do ourselves.

 Ok, now that we’ve cleared that all up, let’s get to the how-to!